SchweizerischeBundesbahnen/releasetrain/README.md

 - You can See the 2 green Buttons for read and write acces to the Git connection and branch.
 - If you see errors in the Error field fix the config and "Check Connection for Config" again
 - The Provided Connection Informations will be stored in the User home under ./releasetrain/gitConfig.yaml the Password is encrypted so anyone can't read it in plaintext.
-It's easy to find the key so, it's not bigt deal to decrypt at all...
+It's easy to find the key so, it's not a big deal to decrypt at all...